digiaiiris/tuntilukkarihelp/README.md

 |Workday: \<project task>, description: \<work description>|The work description can be given after the project task.
 Work description field must be seperated from the project task with a separator such as comma, dot (.) or a line break.|
 |Workday: \<project task>, comments: \<work description>|Other keywords also supported for work description field: Kommentiksi, Kommentti, Jira ticket, Jira, Comment, Selite, Selitteeksi, Tiketille, Tiketti|

+# Privacy Policy

+## Data Accessed and Stored

+Tuntilukkari is integrated with Workday and Outlook 365 services so that it can access the following data:
+- Outlook 365 calendar events
+- Workday work entries
+- Basic information of Workday project tasks that are available to the user
+- User's time-off balance in Workday
+- Number of Workday notifications and actions waiting in the user's inbox

+Tuntilukkari does not store any of the above data on its cloud services.
+The following data is stored by Tuntilukkari on the local storage of the user's browser:
+- User settings
+- Recent work entries cache
+- Available project tasks cache

+The data stored on the browser's local storage does not contain personal data of the user.

+## Data Protection Rights

+All the data stored by Tuntilukkari reside on the personal computer of the user and more specifically on the local storage of the browser used by the browser.
+Thus, users can manage the data stored by the application by themselves.

+Users can access and manage all data stored by Tuntilukkari with the help of browser's tools.
+With Chrome: three dot menu -> More tools -> Developer tools -> Application -> Local Storage.

+## Cookies

+The cookies managed by Tuntilukkari do not contain any personal data.
+Tuntilukkari does not use cookies to track users in any way.

+## Contact Details

+You can find the contact details of Tuntilukkari support on the footer section of Tuntilukkari user interface.

 # Tips for Managing your Time Entries at Work

 ## Mark Project Tasks to Calendar Meeting Invitations